itprojects/InboxPager/README.md

 - IF YOU DOWNLOAD TOO MANY ATTACHMENTS TOO QUICKLY, your server may ban you.
 Download the full message and save them afterwards.

+- Message dates (>=v5.1) are reformatted and converted to the LOCAL DEVICE TIMEZONE.
+Press "DATE", to see converted datetime header in a widget.
+Press the text of the date, to see the original raw datetime.

+## WON'T FIX

+- Automatically, on a cloud server, Save/Restore internal database.
+If a backup of the local device is necessary, close the app and copy/paste the database from "/data/data/...".

+- Backend that runs in the background, as a constantly present service.

+- Contacts integration with the rest of the Android OS.

+- Forwarding messages (digests) from inside the app.

+- Full IMAP folders.
+The app is "lite".

+- Ordinary non-SSL/TLS.
+This includes (STARTTLS).

+- Printing messages on paper.
+You can save them to file and print them manually.

+- Automatic inclusion of the message being replied to in the new message.

 ## Bug Reporting

 https://github.com/itprojects/InboxPager/issues